quinnuk/audiocleaner/README.md

 The temporary file is probed to confirm that it contains exactly one audio track in the expected language.

-Only after verification succeeds does AudioCleaner atomically replace the original.
+Only after verification succeeds does AudioCleaner atomically replace the original (`os.replace`).

 If verification fails, the temporary file is discarded and the original is never touched.